mohanjune/geospatial/README.md

 geospatial
 ==========

-Create a geospatial netoworking as well social analytics
+Create a geospatial networking as well social analytics